 - Short on time?
 Many grocery stores now sell beets that are already roasted and peeled.
 Look for them in the produce department.

 - I am a big fan of sweet heat.
-If you are too, add a touch of cayenne pepper to the dressing.
+Add a touch of cayenne pepper to the dressing if you are too.